 - 1 pinch crushed red pepper flakes

-- Heat oven to 350ºF.
+- Heat your oven to 350ºF.

 - Add the garlic and onion and cook in the sausage drippings until they begin to soften — about 5 minutes.
-Add the prosciutto and carrot and cook for an additional 5 minutes.
-Add the tomatoes, rosemary, thyme, and pepper flakes.
-Cook, stirring occasionally to help break down the tomatoes, for about 10 minutes.
-Stir in the beans.
+Add the pancetta and carrot and cook for an additional 5 minutes, until the pancetta begins to crisp up and the carrot begins to soften.

 - Let sit for 15 minutes prior to serving.